steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

     Attenuation Decay.
         It is 0.9 in the thesis but there are values of 0.6 in the sample data set.
 #### Solver
-    Runtime error does not propagate back to UI.
-        The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.
-            The Solver could mark the output mesh as invalid and encode the status result in a metadata file written to the file folder.
-                Should the GeneratedFile be deleted if the Solver fails?
-            A subsequent Get can read the metadata file and report the results (successful or unsuccessful).
-        Generate result
-            Result
-            Processing time
-            Polygons
-    Can the CancellationToken be used to handle aborted processing?

     Silhouette
         Blend profile into mesh form.
 #### UI